How Much Does Influencer Marketing Cost?

 - Involvement and creative brief

 First thing’s first, we thought it necessary to answer this question:

 Yes, with influencer marketing becoming an integral part of almost every marketing strategy, you need to remunerate influencers for a partnership!

 Influencers are professionals whose activity consists of entertaining their audience, growing a digital community of followers.
 When asking for their services for a campaign and determining its conditions, you must enter into a contractual relationship with them.

 The advantage of an influencer-led campaign is that it can be considered as a contemporary advert for your product.
-Influencers are their own ‘media’, and touch thousands, if not millions, of followers– and so potential consumers.
+Influencers are their own ‘media’, and reach thousands, if not millions, of followers – and so potential consumers.
 Therefore, if it is their professional activity, they must be compensated for doing their job.

-By the way, influencers must disclose that they are working with a brand by defining a campaign publication as a sponsored post (using hashtags like #sponsored and #ad), as mandated by the FTC laws on transparency.
+By the way, influencers must disclose that they are working with a brand by defining a campaign publication as a sponsored post (using hashtags such as #sponsored and #ad), as mandated by the FTC laws on transparency.